 The Government, through the Department of the Environment, Food and Rural Affairs (DEFRA) imposed a housing order on poultry kept across England, with devolved authorities in Wales, Scotland and Northern Ireland following suit.
-This housing order was put in place for 16 weeks, from 29th November 2021 until 21st March 2022.
-However, due to recent outbreaks, the housing order will remain in place after the 21st of March.
+This housing order was put in place for 16 weeks, in Autumn 2022.
+However, due to recent outbreaks, the housing order will remain in place after the 1st February, 2023.

 This means that free range hens and poultry must be kept inside, and eggs previously classified as free range must be classified as barn eggs.